SuLab/sulab.org/_members/kevin-xin.md

    youtube:
 ---

-Kevin was a graduate student and staff scientist in the lab from December 2014 to May 2021.
+Kevin was a graduate student from August 2013 through November 2018, and then a staff scientist until May 2021.